 How crazy is humanity?
 A progression from the ancient battlefield to a satellite war in space.
 A state of war between machines in space operated by humans.
 This is very likely to be part of future warfare and as a matter of fact, a part of the current global warfare.

 Yet, if a state of war is part of human nature, perhaps it’s a positive progression.
 No more ‘Brave Heart’, or ‘Troy’ battlefields, no more humans facing each other, terror attacks, captures, and guerilla warfare.
 But how can it really change warfare as we know it today?
-Can it create peace or silent some of the less developed countries and groups?
+Can it create peace or silence in some less developed countries and groups?

 The Satellite State Cold War